 What Is Continuous Flow?

 Continuous flow is a Lean method that allows you to move a single product through every step of your process instead of grouping work items into batches.
-The method is called this way because it allows you to continuously send goods to market.
+The method is called this way because it allows you to send goods to the market continuously.
 This provides you with the opportunity to deliver value more often to your customers.

 It is as simple as it sounds.
 Once you start working on a product, you keep focused on it until it is ready to be delivered to your customer.